 Northrend was the beginning of a darker chapter in Arthas’s life; no one could have predicted how far the golden son of Lordaeron would fall.
 Muradin Bronzebeard, another mentor from Arthas’s early years of training, was one of the first to witness this tragic descent.
 Muradin was already in Northrend with the Explorer’s Expedition searching for Frostmourne, a runeblade said to have unimaginable power.

 The dwarf had sent for a rescue force to help with the Scourge.
-At first this was why he believed Arthas had come North.
-Though their meeting was mere coincidence, Arthas proved interested in the sword his mentor searched for.
+At first, this was why he believed Arthas had come North.
+Though their meeting was a mere coincidence, Arthas proved interested in the sword his mentor searched for.
 They decided to travel together, finding their end goals similar; this took them to an encampment of undead that they quickly cleared out.
 The encounter left Arthas disappointed when he realized Mal’Ganis was still alive.

 Stirring the Hearts of Your People

-Following this exchange, the prince of Lordaeron received an emissary with orders from King Terenas and Uther the Lightbringer; they demanded Arthas see sense, and bring his men home.
+Following this exchange, the prince of Lordaeron received an emissary with orders from King Terenas and Uther the Lightbringer; they demanded Arthas see sense and bring his men home.
 While Arthas’s soldiers were eager to see home again, he refused to do so without having ended Mal’Ganis.
 He decided to hire a band of mercenaries to burn the ships in the harbor, leaving his troops stranded.
 The soldiers were horrified to find only ashes where their ships had been, but Arthas offered them retribution; the prince betrayed the very mercenaries he had hired, and -along with his soldiers- slaughtered them all.
 Muradin Bronzebeard found himself disgusted by his former pupil.
 Arthas told his men their only route now was through victory.

 Arthas left most of his soldiers to defend the camp while he and Muradin pressed onward to find Frostmourne.
 When they found the sword, Muradin was terrified to discover that the blade was cursed.
 He tried to warn Arthas, to urge the prince away from vengeance, but his cries fell on deaf ears.
 To Arthas, no price was too steep to pay for the sake of his people.
 Frostmourne lashed out when it was released, the icy power striking Muradin unconscious.
 Though Arthas was tempted to aid the dwarf, Frostmourne bid the prince to forget his old mentor.
 Arthas dropped Light’s Vengeance, the warhammer he received during his induction ceremony, and claimed the runeblade as his own.